bentomhall/nih-system/homebrewery/world/player-options.md

 Your touch unlocks the deep reserves inside your target.
 One willing creature touched can expend and roll up to two unused hit dice.
 For each hit die expended, they can choose one of the following
 - Regain hit points equal to the amount rolled plus their Constitution modifier.
 - Regain spell points equal to half the amount rolled (rounded down).
 If the character has spell slots instead, they regain expended spell slots equivalent to the total spell points restored.
 - Regain stamina equal to half the amount rolled.
+If they don't have a Stamina feature, they can regain one use of a non-spell feature that regains uses on a long or short rest.

 **Source:** Original.
 Licensed CC-BY-4.0.